-Every Friday morning my inbox is blessed with Tim Ferriss’ so-called “5 Bullet Friday”, a collection of easily-digestible links to books, people, products and ideas that are rattling around in his head that week.
-The one I received a week before year’s end was pretty interesting: he arguest against New Year’s Resolutions:
+Every Friday morning my inbox is blessed with Tim Ferriss’ so-called “5 Bullet Friday”, a collection of easily-digestible links to books, people, products and ideas of the week.
+I look forward to to it because I always come away with some new movie I should check out or a quote that shifts my perspective.
+Like the one I received a week before year’s end and how he argues against New Year’s Resolutions:

-He goes on to describe how it works, which is straightforward though a little unrealistic: go through the previous year, week by week, evaluating what went well and what didn’t.
+He goes on to describe how it works, which is straightforward but a little unrealistic: go through the previous year, week by week, evaluating what went well and what didn’t.
 Who keeps detailed records like that?
-While I love that idea conceptually (you can read how to do it here), I felt like there could be a simpler way.
-That’s when I saw this.
+Maybe that’s perfectly normal, but to me I can hardly remember what I ate last week let alone 26 weeks ago.
+So while I love the idea conceptually (you can read how to do it here), I felt like there could be a simpler way.
+That’s when I saw this: